zealous-tech/forked-playwright-mcp/README.md

     - `ref` (string): Exact target element reference from the page snapshot
     - `values` (array): Array of values to select in the dropdown.

+- **browser_choose_file**
+  - Description: Choose one or multiple files to upload
+  - Parameters:
+    - `paths` (array): The absolute paths to the files to upload.
+Can be a single file or multiple files.

 - **browser_press_key**
   - Description: Press a key on the keyboard
   - Parameters: